Register Nutanix Cloud

 -

-Navigate to the left Main Menu and select Tenant Settings.
+From the left main menu, select Tenant Settings.

 -

-Verify that the added Nutanix account section is listed.
+Under Cloud Accounts, verify that Nutanix is listed.
 You may need to scroll to view the account.

 Next Steps